drjubbs/dota-stats/README.md

 # Summary

-This program uses the Dota 2 REST API to fetch match information by skill level and hero, storing results in a configured MariaDB instance.
+This program uses the Dota 2 REST API (see https://steamwebapi.azurewebsites.net/) to fetch match information by skill level and hero, storing results in a configured MariaDB instance.
 The scripts are designed to be run in the background using e.g. `crontab` to continuously harvest match data.

 The project also includes several analysis scripts, which use a variety of a summary statistics and machine learning techniques to extract insight from the data.

 Overview of the key files:
-- `fetch.py` runs in background fetching new data, the main script which runs in the background
+- `fetch.py` runs in background fetching new data.
+It takes command line arguments for which hero and skill level to fetch.
+This is usually setup to run in the background using a crontab with a lock.
+- `fetch_summary.py` can be run to update the summary statistics in the `fetch_summary` table.
+This is used to track job health.
+- `compact_db.py` earlier versions of the code using SQLite3 files instead of a MariaDB backend, this scripts compacts those files into a unique record set and transfers into MariaDB.
+-

 # Setup